-As Zambia’s road and transport infrastructure continues to develop, even its more remote regions will become exciting options for solo travellers.
-For the time being, however, the country’s more isolated corners are best explored in company, and ideally with an extra vehicle as backup if you’re planning to self-drive.
+As Zambia’s road and transport infrastructure continues to develop, even its more remote regions will become exciting options for solo holidays in Zambia.
+For the time being, however, the country’s more isolated corners are best explored in company, ideally with an extra vehicle as a backup if you’re planning to self-drive.

-Further options for solo travellers include a sunset cruise, kayaking, the famous Victoria Falls bungee jump, white-water rafting, or tiger fishing on the Zambezi River.
-Although the Zambezi flows through six countries, here – above Victoria Falls – is where travellers can experience Africa’s ‘River of Life’ at its finest and most spectacular.
+Further options for solo travelers include a sunset cruise, kayaking, the famous Victoria Falls bungee jump, white-water rafting, or tiger fishing on the Zambezi River.
+Although the Zambezi flows through six countries, here – above Victoria Falls – is where travelers can experience Africa’s ‘River of Life’ at its finest and most spectacular.

-North of the falls, Kafue National Park is great for wildlife-lovers and can be visited by joining a two- or three-day group tour from Livingstone.
-More adventurous solo travellers can head further afield to the Barotse Floodplain and Ngonye Falls on four- or five-day tiger fishing safaris.
+North of the falls, Kafue National Park is great for wildlife lovers and can be visited by joining a two or three-day group tour from Livingstone.
+More adventurous solo travelers in Zambia can head further afield to the Barotse Floodplain and Ngonye Falls on four or five-day tiger fishing safaris.

-- As a solo traveller, your safest (and certainly most affordable) option is to join one of the many group safaris offered by private tour operators.
-These usually start and end in Livingstone or Lusaka and everything from budget camping to more luxurious group adventures are available.
+- As a solo traveler in Zambia for safari, your safest (and indeed most affordable) option is to join one of the many group safaris offered by private tour operators.
+These usually start and end in Livingstone or Lusaka, and everything from budget camping to more luxurious group adventures is available.
 Ensure you have up-to-date health and travel insurance and vaccination certificates.

 - These are not a major problem in Zambia, but be especially careful and attentive in tourist hotspots.
-It’s best not to walk alone at night, especially in the larger towns, and during the day move confidently and purposefully.
+It’s best not to walk alone at night, especially in larger towns, and to move confidently and purposefully during the day.
 Take particular care when drawing money and don’t carry more than you need with you on the streets.